iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.41.3/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 2 reviews"/>
 </p>

+> Not good.
+Won't let me order a repeat prescription as it says I have no medication available.
+I have 5 medications permanently on prescription!<br> :date: __2020-11-28 22:14:00__

+> Really buggy, on trying to upload any evidance whether photo or from gallery, the app forgets what its doint and gos back to login page.<br> :date: __2020-11-25 08:46:10__

 > Unhappy being forced to accept cookies, even if you choose not to have certain cookies the app will not allow you to continue without agreeing to accept all of them<br> :date: __2020-11-20 12:13:49__